UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-2.md

    ...
 ```

 Here the _targets_ are `MessageLabel` and `MessageButton`.
-These meet all requirements: both are UI objects, so inherit from `BindableObject` and have properties of type `BinableProperty` (discussed below).
+These meet all requirements: both are UI objects, so inherit from `BindableObject` and have properties of type `BindableProperty` (discussed below).
 The source object (instance of `Switch`) is a reference type, so derived from object, so that's fine.

 Now for the interesting bit, the [SetBinding](https://docs.microsoft.com/dotnet/api/xamarin.forms.bindableobjectextensions.setbinding?view=xamarin-forms) API.
 ```C#